Russiagate and Black Misleadership

 It will be interesting to see if Slick Willie will vilify Vladimir Putin too.
 That may be a bit difficult after earning a cool $500,000 to give a speech in Moscow.
 But he may do it after all.
 He is shameless and so are his friends among the black misleaders.

 Margaret Kimberley’s Freedom Rider column appears weekly in BAR, and is widely reprinted elsewhere.
 She maintains a frequently updated blog as well at http://freedomrider.blogspot.com .
-Ms. Kimberley lives in New York City, and can be reached via e-Mail at Margaret.Kimberley(at) http://www.BlackAgendaReport.com .
+Ms. Kimberley lives in New York City, and can be reached via e-Mail at Margaret.Kimberley@BlackAgendaReport.com.